A Civil Campaign: Plot summary

-Miles Vorkosigan wants to woo Ekaterin Vorsoisson, recently widowed during the thwarting of a terrorist plot in Komarr, but fearing that openly courting her would drive her away, he takes an indirect approach: he hires her to design a garden beside Vorkosigan House so he can spend time with her.
+Romance is in the air on Barrayar as Emperor Gregor's imperial marriage to Laisa Toscane approaches.
+Miles Vorkosigan wants to woo Ekaterin Vorsoisson, recently widowed (when Miles foiled a terrorist plot on Komarr), but fears that openly courting her so soon after the death of her husband would drive her away.
+He takes an indirect approach: he hires her to design a garden beside Vorkosigan House so he can spend time with her.

 His clone brother Mark also has romance problems.
-He and Kareen Koudelka became lovers at Beta Colony, but the sexual mores of conservative Barrayar are much stricter, and she keeps their relationship a secret from her family.
-When it finally surfaces, Kareen's parents take it very badly.
+He and Kareen Koudelka, one of the daughters of a very close friend of Miles' mother, became lovers at Beta Colony, but the sexual mores of conservative Barrayar are much stricter, and she both keeps their relationship a secret from her family while declining any amorous activities on Barrayar.
+When Kareen's parents finally learn the truth, they take it very badly.
 Miles recommends his brother involve their mother, the formidable Lady Vorkosigan.
 She persuades Kareen's parents to accept their relationship.

-A significant subplot involves Mark's first entrepreneurial venture: an ugly genetically engineered insect called the "butter bug," capable of eating all kinds of waste organic material of Earth origin and regurgitating a nutritious goo that Miles disparagingly calls "bug vomit".
+A significant subplot involves Mark's latest entrepreneurial venture: a disgusting-looking genetically engineered insect called the "butter bug," capable of eating all kinds of waste organic material of Earth origin and regurgitating a nutritious goo that Miles disparagingly calls "bug vomit".
+Enrique Borgos, the genius scientist who created the bugs, causes numerous chaotic incidents due to his inept social skills, such as creating bugs with the Vorkosigan livery and crest that escape to cause havoc, messy overflowing bug butter vats, interplanetary legal complications, and strife among the residents of Vorkosigan House.

-Meanwhile, two seats on the powerful Council of Counts are up for grabs.
-Count Rene Vorbretten has been found to be part Cetagandan, dating back to the brutal Cetagandan occupation of Barrayar.
-The vacancy created by the death of Count Pierre Vorrutyer is contested by a distant cousin, Richars, and Pierre's sister, Donna, who undergoes gender reassignment surgery at Beta Colony, becoming a fully functional man and taking the name Dono, in order to seek the title.
-Miles gets involved on behalf of Count Vorbretten and Dono Vorrutyer after Richars antagonizes him.
+Meanwhile, two seats on the powerful Council of Counts are up for grabs: Count Rene Vorbretten has been found to be part Cetagandan, dating back to the brutal Cetagandan occupation of Barrayar, meaning he is not a legitimate descendant of the previous counts; and Count Pierre Vorrutyer had not named a successor before he died.
+His vacant seat is being contested by his (at the time of Count Pierre's death) closest male relative, cousin Richars, and Pierre's sister Lady Donna, who secretly undergoes gender reassignment surgery on Beta Colony to become a man, Lord Dono.
+Lady Donna had previously ably managed the district for her brother.
+Miles gets involved in the behind-the-scenes scheming on behalf of Count Vorbretten and Lord Dono Vorrutyer after Richars tries to blackmail Miles with false accusations.